Report on sexual abuse in German diocese faults retired pope

 Associated Press

-The report also faulted the current archbishop, a prominent ally of Pope Francis, in two cases.

-The archdiocese commissioned the report from law firm Westpfahl Spilker Wastl nearly two years ago, with a mandate to look into abuse between 1945 and 2019 and whether church officials handled allegations correctly.

-The archdiocese and the law firm said that top church officials were informed of the results ahead of its publication.
-The archbishop, Cardinal Reinhard Marx, declined an invitation to attend the presentation, which the lawyers said they regret.
+The archdiocese and the law firm said top church officials weren’t informed of the results ahead of its publication.
+The current archbishop — Cardinal Reinhard Marx, a prominent reformist ally of Pope Francis — was faulted in two cases.
+Marx scheduled a statement later Thursday.

-His predecessors in the job include the former Cardinal Joseph Ratzinger, who served in Munich from 1977 to 1982 before becoming the head of the Vatican’s Congregation for the Doctrine of the Faith and later being elected as pope.
-Benedict gave extensive written testimony for the report.

 “In a total of four cases, we came to the conclusion that the then-archbishop, Cardinal Ratzinger, can be accused of misconduct,” said one of the reports’ authors, Martin Pusch.